Extended mean field control: a global numerical solution via finite-dimensional approximation: A computational scheme with neural networks

 In the case where the process $X$ is real-valued, the integral $I_N$ can be evaluated by using the inverse transform sampling.
 Given $\mu \in \Pcal(\R)$, let ${F_{\mu}:\R \to [0,1]}$ be the cumulative distribution function associated to $\mu$.
 Then one obtains

 where $U_1,\ldots, U_N$ are independent uniformly distributed random variables over $[0,1]$, so that evaluating $I_N$ is reduced to sampling over the unit hypercube.
 This allows for the required number of samples to be reduced by the use of quasi-Monte Carlo methods, for example employing the use of Sobol sequences.
-We summarise the overall algorithm in this section in pseudo-code in \Cref{algo}.
-Observe that the first ``\text{while}'' loop in \Cref{algo} learns the optimal control, while the second loop learns the finite dimensional value function.
+We summarise the overall algorithm in this section in pseudo-code in \Cref{algo} for the MSE loss function $L$.
+Observe that the first ``\text{while}'' loop in \Cref{algo} learns the optimal control, while the second loop learns the finite-dimensional value function.